UBC-MDS/movielover_r/README.md

 ### Usage Instructions

 Users can select year range and multiple genres in the sidebar to filter out movie data to visualize in the dashboard.
-The dashboard contains three graphics (bar chart, line chart and scatterplot).
+The dashboard contains three graphics (bar chart, line chart and scatter plot).
 A detailed introduction to the graphics can be found in the followed section.

 Our app support interactivity between graphs.
 Detailed instruction as follows:
 * Bar chart: Total US revenue of a movie genre will be shown by hovering over the bar.
 Also, users can click and drag on the plot to create a movable selection region.